nemears/uml-cpp/README.md

 Lightweight UML based MBSE application built on yaml syntax UML config files
 This is a work in progress but has basic functionality working.

 All behavior of this api is based off of the uml-2.5 specification.
-If you have general questions about the api the PDF on the [OMG website](https://www.omg.org/spec/UML/2.5)
+If you have general questions about the api the PDF on the [OMG website](https://www.omg.org/spec/UML/2.5) is a good place to start and written by the creators of UML.

 ## Building
 uml-cpp is built with cmake  and has a couple of dependencies.